mspncp/gosu-wiki/To Do.md

   * Make the wrapper's menu bar on OS X more complete
   * Create Rakefile to put everything together
   * Build Retina-ready icns that still works on 10.5; see http://stackoverflow.com/questions/12772346/retina-ready-icns-icon-file-on-10-5-leopard-size-limit
+  * See if we can just use Tokaido instead

 ## Gosu iOS
   * Add \_\_attribute\_\_((aligned(16))) to Gosu::Transform and make it binary compatible with GLKits GLKMatrix4